coreboot/coreboot/Documentation/releases/coreboot-4.15-relnotes.md

 Drop the deprecated COREBOOTPAYLOAD option, and replace it with MrChromebox's updated UefiPayloadPkg option.
 Simplify the Kconfig options to make it easier to build from upstream edk2 master.
-Drop the TIANOCORE_USE_8254_TIMER Kconfig option since it applies only to CorebootPayloadPkg.
-Clean up the Makefile now that we're only building from a single Tianocore package/target.
+Drop the EDK2_USE_8254_TIMER Kconfig option since it applies only to CorebootPayloadPkg.
+Clean up the Makefile now that we're only building from a single edk2 package/target.

 ### Remove old lp4x and ddr4 versions of spd_tools